willox/gmod-mapvote/README.md

 * Automatically working with TTT and Deathun

 Planned Feature Additions:
-* RTV vote delay to end of TTT rounds (With config enable/disable)
+* Enable/Disable on RTV delay to round end on TTT and Deathrun
 * Config to give extra voting power